 Lifestyle modifications for better sperm health

-Other lifestyle factors are:
+Other lifestyle factors include:

 • Keeping a good body weight

-• Preventing alcohol or drinking in moderation
+• Limiting alcohol or drinking in moderation

 • Avoiding smoking and drugs